pretix/pretix/doc/admin/scaling.rst

    As an example, if you buy a ticket, pretix first needs to calculate how many tickets are left to sell.
-If this calculation is done on a database replica that lags behind even for fractions of a second, the decision to allow selling the ticket will be made on out-of-data data and you can end up with more tickets sold than configured.
+If this calculation is done on a database replica that lags behind even for fractions of a second, the decision to allow selling the ticket will be made on stale data and you can end up with more tickets sold than configured.
 Similarly, you could imagine situations leading to double payments etc.

 If you do have a replica, you *can* tell pretix about it :ref:`in your configuration <config-replica>`.